Janapar: Janapar Trail Route

 The Janapar Trail, marked in 2007, led from the southern town of Hadrut to the capital of Stepanakert over the course of a week.
 From there the trail continues north to the region of Shahumian, and on to Vardenis in Armenia.
 Important sites along this hike include Dadivank monastery, Gandzasar monastery, Shusha, the Karkar Canyon with its high cliffs, the astonishing Zontik Waterfall and ruins of Hunot, as well as the 2,000-year-old tree, called Tnjri, Azykh Cave and Gtichavank monastery.
 There are also hot springs in Zar, a geyser near Karvarchar city, and other springs and waterfalls along the way.

-TIn 2018 Trails For Change NGO repainted the blazing on the entire trail.
+In 2018 Trails For Change NGO repainted the blazing on the entire trail.
 The trail creators advise hikers to use the Viewranger app or a GPS with the downloaded tracks, or the topographic maps made available on the Janapar website.

 Janapar symbol

 The symbol of the trail is a footprint with the silhouette of Nagorno-Karabakh, which is composed of a single wandering line, which represents a hiking trail.